fullstack-development/blockchain-wiki-en/DeFi/margin-trading/README.md

 > The market price of an asset is still $1,500 per unit.
 >
-> 1. Before buying, we take out a loan of $150,000 to purchase an additional quantity of the asset.
+> 1. Before buying, we take out a loan of $150,000 to purchase an additional asset.
 > 2. We buy the assets (100 units + 100 units).
 > 3. At that moment, the price of one asset has also risen to $1,600, just like in the previous example.
 > 4. We sell all 200 units of the asset and receive $320,000.